Idiot's Delight - Clarence Brown - Clark Gable - Norma Shearer - Harry - Irene - hotel

 On the topic of truth, however, the movie tips its hand.
 Harry Van reads from a presumably fictional encyclopedia: “Truth is the ideal of perfection for which all artists, scientists, and philosophers have striven.”
 By acknowledging that truth is an abstract ideal, the movie also acknowledges that good people will not fully live up to this ideal.
 Harry and Irene spend their lives reaching perpetually higher, but their dreams are battered by the harsh realities of life, and that humanizes them.

-What complicates Idiot’s Delight more than anything is that it has two villains – and they’re on opposite sides.
+What complicates Idiot’s Delight more than anything is that it has two villains, and they’re on opposite sides.
 One has a total disregard for truth, never even bothering to strive for the ideal.
 The other villain, oddly enough, always speaks the truth, believing he’s found the ideal.
 Of the first, Achille Weber, the movie has little to say.
 We all know such characters exist, and the movie engages with him no more than Harry Van does, wordlessly exchanging dirty looks on his way out of the hotel.
 The second villain is Burgess Meredith’s character, Quillery, the self-righteous pacifist who keeps popping up until he is arrested; and on his type the movie has plenty to say.
-It certainly pays a high price for introducing him – not only does he repeatedly throw a wrench into the drama, bringing good times to a halt and spoiling the musical act, but by characterizing a pacifist so unfavorably Idiot’s Delight asks us to navigate a degree of nuance that makes many viewers uncomfortable.
+It certainly pays a high price for introducing him.
+Not only does he repeatedly throw a wrench into the drama, bringing good times to a halt and spoiling the musical act, but by characterizing a pacifist so unfavorably Idiot’s Delight asks us to navigate a degree of nuance that makes many viewers uncomfortable.

 Idiot's Delight - Clarence Brown - Richard Skeets Gallagher - Clark Gable - Burgess Meredith - Charles Coburn - Donald Navadel - Harry - Quillery - Doctor Waldersee - hotel terrace - airfield